Skill-building

 Seated Relaxation

 Description Sitting in certain positions can be relaxing for body and mind while other positions can add to stress.
 This exercise demonstrates the right way to sit to relieve stress.
-Materials A relaxing Impossible Timer for each participant Directions Ask participants to arrange their chairs so that they are all facing you.
-Ask a volunteer to…Full content with purchase
+Materials A relaxing Drip Stress Ball for each participant Directions Ask participants to arrange their chairs so that they are all facing you.
+Ask a volunteer…Full content with purchase

 One Minute Meditation Technique

-Description This fun exercise will convince even the most reluctant participant that there is real value in practicing simple relaxation techniques when stressful situations arise.
+Description This fun exercise will convince even the most reluctant participant that there is real value in practicing simple relaxation techniques when the stress level rises.
 Participants will hold an ice cube in one hand for one minute.
 After a short break, they repeat this while doing a relaxation exercise.
-The exercise demonstrates that deep breathing…Full content with purchase
+The exercise demonstrates that deep…Full content with purchase

 Wrist & Hand Relaxers